Revision 24-2; Effective Sept. 30, 2024

 A law was passed by the First Called Special Session of the 69th Texas Legislature in 1985 that:

-Chapter 61, Health and Safety Code, is intended to ensure that needy Texas residents, who do not qualify for other state or federal health care assistance programs, receive health care services.
+Chapter 61, Health and Safety Code, helps ensure that needy Texas residents, who do not qualify for other state or federal health care assistance programs, receive health care services.

 A county not fully served by a public facility must: